Whale and Dolphin Watching Tenerife - Whale Seasons Guide and Packing List

 The spray of a sperm whale

-Most sperm whale sightings between March and May, although a population of estimated 240 residents, occur around Tenerife throughout the year.
+Most sperm whale sightings between March and May, although a population of an estimated 240 residents, occur around Tenerife throughout the year.
 These whales can be seen resting on the surface between their deep dives of up to 3000 meters for their main prey, squid.
 However, they occur 3-5 km offshore, where the canyon has a depth of at least 2000 meters.
-It depends on the size and the power of the boat if you may spot them.
+It depends on the boat's size and power of the boat if you spot them.

-Nowadays, Bryde's whales are spotted more often already a few times at the beginning of March 2022.
+Nowadays, Bryde's whales are spotted more often.

 Puerto Colon Harbour and Teide in the back.